Skip to content

 Our Information

-Content is researched using publicly available and reputable sources — primarily official U.S. Army sources including army.mil, goarmy.com, hrc.army.mil, DA Pam 611-21, and dfas.mil.
-Pay and benefit data is sourced from dfas.mil and cross-referenced against official publications.
+Content is researched from public and reputable sources, primarily official U.S. Army sources including army.mil, goarmy.com, hrc.army.mil, DA Pam 611-21, and dfas.mil.
+Pay and benefit data is sourced from dfas.mil and checked against official publications.

 Our Independence

 We do not provide recruiting services, legal advice, or government-authorized counseling.
-All information is for reference only and should be used to supplement — not replace — guidance from official Army recruiters and government sources.
+All information is for reference only and should supplement, not replace, guidance from official Army recruiters and government sources.

 Who This Is For